-This is necessary to avoid of finding yourself with a frame half full of flat sea.
-Or endless blue sky.
+This is necessary to avoid finding yourself with a frame half full of flat sea or endless blue sky.

 The famous S-curve composition is a good place to start because it works well in almost any situation.